 The mission of AFRH is to fulfill our nation's commitment to its veterans by providing a premier retirement community with exceptional residential care and extensive support services.
-The historic resources maintained by AFRH-W are vital to one of the six guiding principles of this mission, which is to honor the heritage of the United States Armed Forces.
+The historic resources maintained by AFRH-W are vital to the guiding principles of the agency's mission.
+Of the mission's six guiding principles, one is to Honor Heritage of the United States Armed Forces.
 The buildings, structures, objects, and sites that comprise the AFRH-W Historic District illustrate the institution's efforts to provide innovative care and a comfortable and therapeutic setting for its residents since its establishment in 1852.
 These historic resources allow the current residents of AFRH-W to connect with the rich history of both the United States military and the generations of veterans that preceded them.